• Skip to primary navigation

 • Peel the lemon skin with a vegetable peeler making sure you don’t remove the white pith which will make the limoncello bitter then juice the 8 lemons through a sieve.

-• Pour the sugar syrup, lemon juice and vodka into a pouring jug and stir to combine.
+• Pour the sugar syrup, lemon juice and vodka into a large 1.5 litre jar and add the lemon peel, stir to combine.

 Notes